benlee105/PSZoomC2/README.md

 `command: systeminfo`

 ## I need an EXE instead of a PS1?
-Use https://github.com/MScholtes/PS2EXE to convert to EXE
+Use https://github.com/MScholtes/PS2EXE to convert to EXE.

+Sadly, this powershell script can't properly work after conversion to EXE.

 ## I need shellcode instead of a PS1?
 Use https://github.com/MScholtes/PS2EXE to convert to EXE